Th3ThirdMan/dublin-city-walks/README.md

   <br>

-  * The Contact Page is an essential part of the website whereby users can get in touch to ask more about the website and the content inside of it.
+  * The Contact Page is an essential part of the website where users can get in touch to ask more about the website and the content inside of it.
 In the case of this Contact Page it invites visitors to provide their e-mail details so they can subscribe to a newsletter.

   <br><br>